Characters of Final Fantasy VIII: Quistis Trepe

 Quistis Trepe (キスティス・トゥリープ, Kisutisu Turīpu) is an eighteen-year-old instructor at Balamb Garden, where Squall, Zell, and Seifer are students.
 She wields a chain whip, and her Limit Break, Blue Magic, a common ability found throughout the Final Fantasy games, allows her to imitate monsters' attacks.
 Early on in the game, Quistis is discharged as an instructor because she "[lacks] leadership qualities".
 Afterwards, she maintains a more informal relationship with the other characters as a fellow member of SeeD.

 As a child, Quistis stayed at an orphanage with most of the main characters.
 She then lived with foster parents, with whom she never developed any intimacy, before moving to Balamb Garden at age ten.
 She became a SeeD at fifteen and an instructor two years later.
-By this time, she has become very popular, having numerous fans who identify themselves as "Trepies".
+By this time, she had become very popular, with numerous fans who identify themselves as "Trepies".
 Quistis initially joins Squall to prepare him for his upcoming field exam.
 She later takes Squall into her confidence and tells him personally about her demotion.
 Squall rudely tells her to go "talk to a wall" and not burden him with her problems.
 When Irvine refreshes the main characters' memories about the orphanage, they remember that Squall's asocial behavior began when Ellone, an older sister figure to him, unexpectedly left the orphanage.
 As a result of these revelations, Quistis recognizes that her feelings for Squall are more sisterly than romantic.
-Later, she criticizes Squall when he nearly abandons Rinoa, his romantic interest.
+Later, she criticizes Squall when he nearly abandons Rinoa.

-When designing the characters, Nomura wanted at least one female character to wear a skirt.
-Quistis was originally supposed to fill this part, but Nomura decided a long skirt worn over pants would look better.
-The role was eventually passed to Selphie.
-Nomura was surprised when the writers cast her as a teacher, despite being around the same age as the rest of the group.

 Quistis also appears in World of Final Fantasy where she is voiced by Miyuki Sawashiro in Japanese and Kristina Pesic in English.

 Selphie Tilmitt

 Selphie Tilmitt (セルフィ・ティルミット, Serufi Tirumitto) is a student at Balamb Garden who recently transferred from Trabia Garden.
-She first appears when running into Squall while late for class, asking him to show her around due to having recently transferred.
 During the Dollet exam, Selphie joins Squall's team after Seifer abandons them.
 She becomes a full-fledged SeeD alongside Squall and Zell, and the three are assigned to the same team.
-She participates in many extracurricular activities, such as planning the Garden Festival and running the school's website.
+She participates in many extracurricular activities.
 Selphie wields nunchaku, and her Limit Break Slot allows the player to cast a random spell numerous times as well as certain magic used in her limit break.
-She is also the pilot of the starship Ragnarok.
+She has a notable interest in trains, singing a song about them during the game's many train journeys; Sutton connects trains, on their predefined paths, to the game's themes of fate and destiny.